-4.2 Key Stage 2 (Years 4 - 6)
+4.2 Key Stage 2 (Years 3 - 6)

-KS2 pupils start their school journey in designated primary classrooms and are taught most of their lessons by their class teachers.
 Pupils access the National Curriculum, with additional interventions offered as required.
 There is a focus on reading, including the teaching of phonics to early readers using the Read, Write, Inc. programme.

 Pupils access: